Pittsburgh Visits Ridley For Monday Night Men's Soccer Match

 • Loyola remains home for a Saturday night tilt against Villanova.
 The Greyhounds and Wildcats will kickoff from Ridley Athletic Complex at 7 p.m.

-The Loyola University Maryland men’s soccer team and William & Mary played to a 90-minute...
+The Loyola University Maryland men's soccer team will honor seniors Matt Bautista and Joe Nichols...